-- Network approach treats a sports league as a network of players, coaches and teams.
-It utilises the work relationships among networks to extract the implicit information of each team for forecasting the teams’ behaviour.
-In this approach, the key factors include team volatility, roster aggregate volatility, team inexperience, roster aggregate coherence, roster size etc.
+- Network approach treats a sports league as a network of players, coaches, and teams.
+It utilizes the work relationships among networks to extract the implicit information of each team for forecasting the teams’ behavior.
+In this approach, the key factors include team volatility, roster aggregate volatility, team inexperience, roster aggregate coherence, roster size, etc.

 Machine Learning Models

-NBA is an extremely dynamic game with many attributes; using any 1 model may not be promising enough.
-We, therefore, proposed to use a deep learning algorithm for this project.
+NBA is an extremely dynamic game with many attributes, and using any one model may not be promising enough.
+We therefore proposed to use a deep learning algorithm for this project.
 Deep learning is a subset of machine learning and is generally being used to teach machines to identify patterns or classify information.

 We developed our machine learning model with two predictive models:

-- To predict the margin of victory (scores difference between home and away team), we treated it as a regression problem.
-We modelled MOV as a function of the inputs (players’ logs of the NBA games) and trained the neural network to predict the MOV.
+- To predict the MOV (scores difference between home and away team), we treated it as a regression problem.
+We modeled the MOV as a function of the inputs (players’ logs of the NBA games) and trained the neural network to predict the MOV.
 When the MOV is positive, it implies that the home team is likely to win.

-- To predict which team is going to win.
-By classifying the NBA game as a home team winning or losing, we can forecast the winner of a game with great confidence.
+- To predict which team is going to win, we classified the NBA game as a home team winning or losing to forecast the winner of a game with great confidence.
 This model will output a probabilistic distribution of whether a game belongs to a category of the home team winning or losing the game.

-- Different from regression where the output is a linear activation function, in classification, a softmax function will be used as the output of the network, so that it is able to provide a normalised vector of the probabilistic distribution of different classes.
+- Different from regression where the output is a linear activation function, a softmax function, in classification, will be used as the output of the network.
+This is done so that it is able to provide a normalized vector of the probabilistic distribution of different classes.

-For both models, they share the same Recurrent Neural Network (RNN) for player strength encoding.
-RNN is a type of neural network which is designed to model sequential data including text and stock price.
-We treated players’ logs as time series data which can be inputted to the RNN cell.
+For both models, they share the same RNN for player strength encoding.
+RNN is a type of neural network designed to model sequential data including text and stock price.
+We treated the players’ logs as time series data that can be inputted to the RNN cell.
 To overcome the vanishing and exploding gradient problem, we used long short-term memory (LSTM) cell instead of a generic RNN cell.

 We tested window sizes ranging from 1 to 200 for the optimal window size.
 Furthermore, the model accuracy is also tested with data from 2017.

 We built a network map which shows 26 players’ logs passing through the RNN with weights shared among all the inputs.
-3 LSTM cells are used in the RNN and the output is a vector of 256-dimension.
-The output vectors are then concatenated together and fed to a fully connected network of 3 layers with 1024 nodes each.
+Three LSTM cells are used in the RNN and the output is a vector of 256-dimension.
+The output vectors are then concatenated together and fed to a fully connected network of three layers with 1024 nodes each.

-Explanation is important for validating the predictions made, that they are not just some numbers made with a blind guess.
+Explanation is important for validating that the predictions are not just some numbers made with a blind guess.
 However, explaining prediction results is somehow difficult.

-“Black Box“ is considered as a common problem of deep learning algorithms (deep learning is a subset of machine learning).
-Simply speaking, deep learning creates its own understanding of the hierarchal architecture of neurons.
-Therefore, it is difficult to inspect how deep learning algorithms analysed the data and accomplished the assigned task.
-To overcome the black box problem, SHAP, a general framework to interpret machine learning models by visualisation, is a possible solution.
+“Black Box” is considered a common problem of deep learning algorithms (deep learning is a subset of machine learning).
+Simply put, deep learning creates its own understanding of the hierarchical architecture of neurons.
+Therefore, it is difficult to inspect how deep learning algorithms analyzed the data and accomplished the assigned task.
+To overcome the black box problem, SHAP, a general framework to interpret machine learning models by visualization, is a possible solution.